prefixFelix/FernoPy/README.md

 4. Run the FernoPy install script.

-   > :warning: **A bug in mpremote can cause to a *UnicodeDecodeError* error!** The installation is still executed successfully.
+   > :warning: **A bug in mpremote can cause a *UnicodeDecodeError* error!** The installation is still executed successfully.
 However, the subsequent outputs are not printed.
 Please switch to a different serial terminal software.
 Set the baud to 115200 and press the reset button on the micro controller.

    ```sell
    py 2-tx-install.py COM4